401-advanced-javascript-kimball/seattle-javascript-401d32/curriculum/class-43/README.md

-# Gatsby and Next
+# Babel, Webpack, and Typscript

 ## Learning Objectives

 * Describe and Define
+  * Babel
+  * Transpiling advanced javascript syntax.
+  * Dependency bundling
-  * Server-Side Rendering and SEO
+  * Weppback and webpack.config.js
-  * The Gatsby Ecosystem
-  * The Next.js Ecosystem
 * Execute
-  * Build a simple Blog site with Gatsby
-  * Build a simple Blog site with Next.js
+  * Build a simple React application with Webpack
+  * Transpile code with Babel and Typescript